berthelemy/consulting.berthelemy.net/collections/_posts/2026-05-06-atomic content.md

 That will probably be simple text files, often formatted (for human readability) using Markdown (see [The Markdown Guide](https://www.markdownguide.org/){:target="_blank" rel="noopener"}).

+## AI agents are the glue

+AI agents and chatbots will be the glue that holds this new learning architecture together.
+They will be responsible for accessing the raw materials, understanding the context of the learner's needs, and combining the relevant content to produce the desired output.

+## The role of the learning designer

+In this new learning architecture, the role of the learning designer will shift from being a course creator to being a content curator and architect.
+They will need to have a deep understanding of the raw materials, as well as the needs of the learners, in order to train the agents to deliver effective learning experiences.

 ## Summary

 In this new atomic model of learning, the focus is on creating small, reusable pieces of content that can be easily combined and repurposed to create personalized learning experiences.